zogar1993/degaussing-astro/README.md

 To protect the newsletter service against malicious users, we use an invisible captcha, called **Friendly Captcha**.
 It is important that it is an invisible captcha so that it provides a seamless user experience and good accessibility.
 Google provides an invisible captcha, but it works by gathering as much information as it can about the user, which is how it infers that it is indeed a legitimate user.
-This is not very privacy-oriented.
+That is not very privacy-oriented.
 It also bloats the page with scripts, html and images that we don't really need.
-Friendly Captcha works instead in a proof of work manner to check if the user is genuine or not.
+Friendly Captcha instead relies on proof of work to check if the user is genuine or not.
 You can learn more about it [here](https://friendlycaptcha.com/#overview).

 ### User Comments
 For user comments we use Giscus.
 It has the upside of getting us to manage the content alongside with the code repository.